NateBraniff/pibex/DEVGUIDE.md

         ```sh
         make latex
         ```
-    * (Optional) If you add new modules to the NLoed project you will need to re-run the autodoc extension of Sphinx so that it can find the new code and docstrings.
-This will modify both nloed.rst and modules.rest (although the later isn't used by default).
+    * (Optional) If you add new modules to the pibex project you will need to re-run the autodoc extension of Sphinx so that it can find the new code and docstrings.
+This will modify both pibex.rst and modules.rest (although the later isn't used by default).
 To do this run in the repo's root directory:
         ```sh
-        $ sphinx-apidoc -o docs/latex_sphinx_manual/source nloed
+        $ sphinx-apidoc -o docs/latex_sphinx_manual/source pibex
         ```

 2. **Linking and Compiling in Overleaf**
-    The latex projects in NLoed's docs folder need to be compiled in order to generate readable PDFs that can (and should) be updated and included in the Github repository.
+    The latex projects in pibex's docs folder need to be compiled in order to generate readable PDFs that can (and should) be updated and included in the Github repository.
 Compiling these documents on your machine can be a pain, unless you've settup an easy way to install all of the required latex packages.
-To make things easier you can link NLoed's Github repo to an Overleaf account and overleaf
+To make things easier you can link pibex's Github repo to an Overleaf account and overleaf

     * You can link Github and Overleaf by following these guides:
         * https://www.overleaf.com/learn/how-to/Using_Git_and_GitHub